XelaRellum/pdfcreator/trunk/Printer/readme.txt

-In this directory you find the printer drivers and the redmon-dll-files.
+In this directory you find the printer drivers and the PDFCreator Monitor-DLL files.

 Adobe:  Adobe postscript printer files
-Redmon: Redmon-DLL-Files
+Monitor: PDFCreator Monitor-DLL